-WHAT IS A SPECIAL EDUCATIONAL NEED AND DISABILITY (SEND)?
+WHAT IS SEND?

-A CYP has SEND where their learning difficulty or disability calls for special educational provision.
-This means provision that is different from or additional to that normally available to CYP of the same age.
+A child has SEND where their learning difficulty or disability calls for special educational provision.
+This means provision that is different from or additional to that normally available to children of the same age.

-A CYP has SEND where their learning difficulty or disability calls for special educational provision to be made for him or her.
-This means provision that is different from or additional to that normally available to CYPs of the same age.
+A child has SEND where their learning difficulty or disability calls for special educational provision to be made for him or her.
+This means provision that is different from or additional to that normally available to childrens of the same age.